Dubh's Rebellion

-Dubh's Rebellion refers to a series of conflicts in which Scottish nobleman Donald Dubh revolted against the rule of various Scottish monarchs.
+Dubh's Rebellion refers to a series of conflicts in which Scottish nobleman Domhnall Dubh (also called "Black Donald") revolted against the rule of various Scottish monarchs.
 Fought from 1501–1505 and in 1545, the rebellions ended with the Scottish Crown crushing the rebels.
 The conflicts marked the end of several attempts to restore the independence of the Scottish Isles.

 Description

 First rebellion

 Following his ascension to the throne of Scotland in 1488, King James IV embarked on a campaign to consolidate his rule over the country.
 One year after being crowned king, he intervened in a conflict against Aonghas Óg, a noble of Clan Donald who was revolting against the rule of his father, John of Islay.
 James' support for John came too late, and in 1489 Aonghas defeated his father to become the head of Clan Donald and lord of the Scottish Isles.

 Though his ally had been defeated, James used the clan dispute as an opportunity to exert its authority over the isles and invaded.
 Before fighting could begin in earnest, Aonghas was assassinated, allowing for James and his allies to easily gain control over the Scottish Isles.
 Using the crushed rebellion as a pretext, James asserted personal control over the region by personally claiming the title of Lord of the Isles in 1493.
 In doing so, James replaced Clan Donald as the major geopolitical force in the region.
 Aonghas' son young son Donald Dubh was captured during the conflict and imprisoned by Colin Campbell, 1st Earl of Argyll.

 Nearly a decade after James' victory over Clan Donald, Og's son Donald Dubh escaped captivity with the help of Torquil MacLeod and revolted against the Scottish Crown, seeking to restore his clan's control over the islands and reclaim the title of Lord of the Isles.
 His initially rebellion lasted from 1501 to 1505, and saw Donald gain some territory before being defeated and recaptured.
 Dubh would remain imprisoned until 1543, when he was released.
 During the intervening years, the Scottish Crown officially annexed the Scottish Isles, declaring them personal lands of the Crown and establishing military garrisons in the region.
 These actions angered many of the Islanders, who viewed this loss of autonomy as an overreach of the Crown's power.